 The Old Testament

-The between 100 A.D. and 200 A.D. the original version of the bible was transcribed from the Greek translations of the Hebrew Scripture, and was known as the Septuagint.
+The between 200 B.C. and 100 B.C. the original version of the bible was transcribed from the Greek translations of the Hebrew Scripture, and was known as the Septuagint.

 This text was questioned by St. Jerome when he translated the original Hebrew scripture into Latin during the 380’s A.D.
 He believed that the Septuagint included inauthentic books, that would become known as the seven books of the Apocrypha.